Sreyas357/WiDs-Project-2024/Week4/Readme.md

 This is just a very brief intro to what we are going to implement in whole

-So please go through the paper to get a clear idea to start off the project
+So please go through the paper (uploaded in the repo) to get a clear idea regarding the project

 ## Duration & Remarks